Logging In and Selecting Your Group

 After deciding whether to use the web UI or the CLI to interact with Fuzzball and confirming that you meet all prerequisites, you can log in.
 Follow the instructions in either the web UI or CLI tab below, depending on your preferred method.

-When you first visit the Fuzzball URL (provided by your administrator), you will be directed to a sign-on page.
-For the cloud instance it will look like this:
+When you first visit the Fuzzball URL (provided by your administrator), you will see a sign-in page looking like this:

-After signing in you will be directed to the group selection page like so:
+After signing in you will be re-directed to the Workflow catalog:

 If available, it’s a good idea to select a shared group managed by your administrator to complete this quick start guide.
 If you select your “User group”, you may need to set up Resource Definitions before you can provision hardware to run your jobs.
 This is beyond the scope of the 15 minute tutorial.

-After selecting your shared group, you may see the workflows that your colleagues have submitted.
+After selecting your shared group, you may see workflows submitted by other group members.
 Sharing workflows is one of the benefits of using a shared group.

 The Fuzzball CLI needs to know which context (i.e. Fuzzball installation) you want to interact with.
 The context is automatically determined by the web UI since you point your browser to a URL.
 But the CLI needs you to create the appropriate context before you login.